RACL Support¶

-RACL refers to the method of controlling access to specific resources or information based on the roles of individual users within the organization.
-Through RACL, the enterprise search application can ensure that users only see answers and access documents or information relevant to their organizational roles.
-This helps maintain data security, confidentiality, and compliance with organizational policies and regulations.
+RACL is a method for managing access to resources based on user roles within an organization.
+It ensures that users can only view responses and access documents relevant to their assigned roles—helping maintain data security, confidentiality, and compliance with organizational policies.

-Each file or knowledge base article has associated user access permissions.
-During data ingestion, this information is fetched from the third-party application and stored in the indexed content, along with other details about the content.
-When a user submits a query to SearchAI, the application identifies all pertinent content that the user can access and then presents the best answer to the user from the identified content.
+Each file or knowledge base article includes user access permissions.
+During data ingestion, SearchAI retrieves this information from the third-party app and stores it in the indexed content alongside other metadata.
+When a user submits a query, SearchAI identifies all content the user can access and selects the best-matching answer from that subset.

-Access control in SearchAI can be summarized with the following flowchart.
+Access control in SearchAI follows the flow in the following illustration:

 Ingestion and Indexing